LucasMeldrum/CART470_CapstoneProject/Maya's WeeklyJournal/WeeklyJornal.md

 **Problem Statements:**
 - How might we help Gen-Z reclaim time spent on their phones so they can enjoy their youth and spend time on things they want to do?
 - How might we make people more consistently aware of their screen time in order to help them make more informed decisions?
+- How might we address the addiction aspect of screen time and users' seeming inability to keep themselves off screens?

 **Data Synthesis with ChatGPT**
 <br>